zydou/arti/doc/dev/notes/rpc-connect-sketch.md

 The RPC server also has an option `rpc.enabled` that can be used to turn off RPC entirely.
-If it is set to `false`, then the server don't listen on any RPC ports.
+If it is set to `false`, then the server doesn't listen on any RPC ports.

 Connect strings or their locations can be given in an option `rpc.listen`.
 There is also an `rpc.listen_superuser`, described below.